NachoColl/dotnet-cf4dotnet/README.md

 # Note

-This is an initial 0.0.x version of that fits for my deployment needs!
+This is an initial 0.0.x version that fits my deployment needs!
 I will check for issues and add new features as soon as I need them.
 Please feel free to push/ask for improvements, questions or whatever.

 How I use it?